 If your shrimp has tails on, it is up to your preference if you would like the tails on or off.
 For ease of eating these Chinese Hunan shrimp as a meal, I would remove the tails.
-I have made these as an appetizer, and used jumbo prawns with the tail left in place.
+I have made these as an appetizer and used jumbo prawns with the tail left in place.
 They make great finger food that way!

 Once your shrimp are ready, mix the marinade in a medium bowl by combining the cool or cold water with cornstarch and adding the oyster sauce and salt.
 Transfer your shrimp into the marinade, and stir to coat the shrimp thoroughly.
-Cover the bowl with some plastic cling film wrap and place in the refrigerator to marinate for about 30 minutes.
+Cover the bowl with some plastic cling film wrap and place it in the refrigerator to marinate for about 30 minutes.

 Make your sauce while you marinate the shrimp.
-Combine all of the Hunan style sauce ingredients in a small bowl, including: Shaoxing wine, soy sauce, hot chili oil, chili paste and sugar.
+Combine all of the Hunan-style sauce ingredients in a small bowl, including Shaoxing wine, soy sauce, hot chili oil, chili paste, and sugar.
 Set aside until the shrimp are cooked. *Rice wine or a dry cooking sherry can be used as an alternate to the Shaoxing wine, or use only 1 tablespoon of Mirin as a substitute.

-To cook the shrimp with Hunan sauce, heat your wok, large skillet or non-stick frying pan over high heat with the peanut oil.
+To cook the shrimp with Hunan sauce, heat your wok, large skillet, or non-stick frying pan over high heat with the peanut oil.
 Strain off excess marinade from the shrimp before placing them into the heated cooking oil.
 Stir the shrimp once, then spread them out as evenly as possible and allow them to cook for one minute.
 Discard any remaining marinade.